AES Rewinds Logo

 How Do You Pump Water Out of a Puddle?

-To pump water out of a puddle, start by selecting a suitable submersible pump, ensuring it’s rated for the puddle’s depth and volume.
+To pump water out of a puddle, start by selecting a suitable puddle pump, ensuring it’s rated for the puddle’s depth and volume.
 Then, carefully lower the pump into the puddle, connect the discharge hose, and power on to begin pumping.

 Can Puddle Pumps Run Dry?